 Commercial.
 We advise corporations, State-owned entities, associations, and individuals in all aspects of commercial arbitration, including advising on best practices and strategy in structuring dispute resolution mechanisms, drafting contractual arbitration clauses, representing clients in disputes, serving as arbitrators, managing complex multijurisdictional dispute portfolios, assisting in the enforcement of arbitral awards, and handling award execution proceedings in the United States and around the world.

 Investor-State.
 We have one of the largest and most experienced international arbitration practices in the world.
-Our team has achieved what is likely an unsurpassed record of 26 consecutive favorable results on behalf of sovereign States in investment arbitrations in which we served as lead counsel or principal international counsel.
-The firm has served as lead international counsel in nearly 60 investment arbitration matters under ICSID, UNCITRAL, and other rules.
+Our team has achieved what is likely an unsurpassed record of 28 consecutive favorable results on behalf of sovereign States in investment arbitrations in which we served as lead counsel or principal international counsel.
+The firm has served as lead international counsel in more than 60 investment arbitration matters under ICSID, UNCITRAL, and other rules.
 We advise companies on how to structure their investments so as to make proper maximum use of investment treaties worldwide (including bilateral investment agreements and the investment chapters of free trade agreements).
 We also represent companies in arbitral proceedings initiated pursuant to such treaties (including mainly under ICSID and UNCITRAL rules), and post-award proceedings; and we assist in the enforcement of arbitral awards resulting from investment arbitrations.

 International Corporate Transactions